Winter storm whipping northeast US with snow, thunderstorms

 The howling winds spread a fire that destroyed a motel and two other structures in coastal Salisbury, Massachusetts, early Monday.

-The storm forced the closure of many COVID-19 vaccination and testing sites in the northeast Monday.
+The storm brought similar conditions Sunday to the Southeast, where thousands were still without power Monday.

-The massive winter system brought similar conditions Sunday to the Southeast, where thousands were still without power Monday.
-Multiple states reported inches of snow, and two people died Sunday in North Carolina when when their car drove off the road and into trees in the median as the storm blew mixed precipitation through.
+Multiple states reported heavy snowfall, and two people died Sunday in North Carolina when their car drove off the road.
+The roof of a dormitory partially collapsed in the state at Brevard College, with officials saying it broke under the weight of snow.
+There were no injuries.

 Severe thunderstorms in Florida spun up a tornado with 118 mph (190 kph) winds, destroying 30 mobile homes and majorly damaging 51 more.
 Three minor injuries were reported.